BlaqueDevs/se-assignment-day-4-software-project-management-Kgomotso1408/README.md

 Developing a product with a long development cycle, such as a new aircraft or pharmaceutical drug

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Methods for ensuring quality throughout a software project: for quality assurance troughout a software project you have to implement an approach including robust testing that is manual and automated testing,continuous integration and testing,code reviews,security testing and a shft-left approuch focusing on fixing bugs early and project improvement.

+Testing:
+Manual testing-involves human testers that test the softwares functionality, usability and user experience without any automation.
+Automated testing-uses scripts and tools to test the software repeatedly and quickly,covering multiple aspects like units, integration and end-to-end testing.
+Regrassion testing-ensures that the integrated code does bring bugs or broken down the functionality.
+Security testing-identifies any software vulnerabilties and weakness.

+Continuous Integration and Testing:

+Continuous Integration:
+Developers frequently merge their code changes into a central repository, triggering automated builds and tests.

+Continuous Testing:
+Integrates testing into the CI/CD pipeline, ensuring that tests are run at every stage of the development process.

+Code Reviews:
+Peer Reviews: Involve other developers reviewing code for quality, adherence to coding standards, and potential issues.

+Shift-Left Approach:
+Early Defect Detection: Encourages quality assurance activities to be performed earlier in the development process, reducing the cost and effort of fixing defects later.

+Agile Methodology:
+Iterative Development: The agile approach promotes iterative development and feedback loops, allowing for early identification and resolution of issues.

+Continuous Improvement:
+Process Evaluation: Regularly evaluate and refine the software development process to identify areas for improvement.

+Statistical Process Control:
+Data-Driven Quality: Uses statistical methods to monitor and control processes, helping to identify and address quality issues early on.

+Quality Management:
+Systematic Approach: Involves a systematic approach to planning, executing, and controlling software development activities to ensure that quality expectations are met.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?